We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - XyliMelts.
 XyliMelts are discs that stick to your teeth or gums to relieve dry mouth.
 Once in place, they slowly release xylitol to provide hours of relief from symptoms while also keeping your breath fresh.
 They’re available for purchase here.

 Artificial saliva products can provide short-term relief of dry mouth symptoms.
-However, there are currently no products available that perfectly replicate the complex composition of natural saliva, according to a 2013 review.
+However, there are currently no products available that perfectly replicate the complex composition of natural saliva, according to a

 The treatment of dry mouth should be chosen based on your individual needs and may require trying several products to find the one that works best for you.
 Proper oral hygiene and eliminating the cause of your dry mouth, if possible, are also important.